jsonstorage/docs/README.md

 # jsonstorage

 Store and retrieve your JSON data for free using simple GET and POST requests [https://www.jsonstorage.net/](https://www.jsonstorage.net).
 Based on .NET Core and Azure Cosmos DB.
-Source code of the initial version is in the /legacy branch.

 ## Api